zbtolon/customer-portal/cpsupport.md

 # Getting support for {{site.data.keyword.BluSoftlayer_notm}} infrastructure
 {: #customerportal_support}

 If your SoftLayer account was created with the {{site.data.keyword.BluSoftlayer_notm}} infrastructure customer portal, and it is a linked account, you have multiple options for getting support.
-See [Getting customer support](/docs/support/index.html#getting-customer-support){:new_window} for more information.
+Whether or not you have a linked account, you can open {{site.data.keyword.BluSoftlayer_full}} infrastructure customer support tickets in the customer portal.
 {:shortdesc}

+If you have a [linked account](/docs/account/softlayerlink.html#link_user_accounts), you can open a support ticket in {{site.data.keyword.BluSoftlayer_full}} infrastructure, or see [Getting customer support](/docs/support/index.html#getting-customer-support){:new_window} for more information about getting support through the {{site.data.keyword.Bluemix}} console.

 ## Creating a support ticket with customer portal
 {: #cp_creatsuptickwsp}

-Whether or not you have a linked account, you can open customer support tickets in the customer portal to assist with issues related to your account or {{site.data.keyword.BluSoftlayer_full}} in general.
+You can open {{site.data.keyword.BluSoftlayer_full}} infrastructure customer support tickets in the customer portal to assist with issues related to your account or {{site.data.keyword.BluSoftlayer_full}} infrastructure in general.

 1. Log in to the [customer portal ![External link icon](../icons/launch-glyph.svg)](https://control.softlayer.com/){:new_window} using your unique credentials.
 2. Select **Support** > **Add Ticket** from the menu.